ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 Intraocular Lens Replacement: Procedure whereby artificial lenses made of plastic, silicone or acrylic are implanted in the eye to improve its focus and correct vision problems associated with cataracts.
 These lenses take the place of the cataract once it has been removed.

-Intraocular Lenses (IOLs): Artificial lenses made of plastic, silicone, or acrylic which are implanted in the eye to improve its focus and correct vision problems as part of cataract surgery.
+Intraocular Lenses (IOLs): Artificial lenses made of plastic, silicone, or acrylic, which are implanted in the eye to improve its focus and correct vision problems as part of cataract surgery.

 Intraocular Pressure (IOP): The pressure inside the eye produced by the fluids contained within the eye.

 LASEK: An acronym for Laser Assisted sub-Epithelial Keratectomy, a refractive surgical procedure similar to PRK, where the surface cells (epithelium) of the cornea are removed prior to laser treatment.
 Then the laser reshapes the cornea to improve vision.
-Once the laser ablation is completed, the surface cells are replaced over the reshaped area.
+Once laser ablation is complete, the surface cells are replaced over the reshaped area.

-lens: A structure inside the eye that helps to focus light on to the back of the eye.
+lens: A structure inside the eye that helps to focus light onto the back of the eye.
 It becomes a cataract with advancing age.

 mixed astigmatism: A type of astigmatism that results in blurred distance and near vision.
 Light rays entering the eye are bent at different points, with one point focused in front of the retina and the other point focused behind the retina.
 Clear vision requires that all focus points be directly on the retina.

-monovision: An approach to vision correction that intentionally corrects one eye for distance vision and the other for close vision.
+monovision: An approach to laser vision correction that intentionally corrects one eye for distance vision and the other for close vision.
 This can be done with contact lenses, or various surgical procedures.

 myopia: Another term for nearsightedness.
 A condition of the eye that results in blurred distance vision.
 The cornea and lens focus light rays from distant objects in front of the retina.
 This incorrect focusing of light results in blurred images of objects at a distance.